sarutoor2002/Pima-Indians-Diabetes/README.md

 - **Results**: Pima Indians with diabetes had higher glucose values than those without diabetes.
 - **Conclusion**: Diabetes may cause elevated glucose levels in affected individuals.

-Glucose Levels in Pima Indians With and Without Diabetes.
-Diabetes status is indicated either neg (no diabetes) or pos (diabetes).
+**Glucose Levels in Pima Indians With and Without Diabetes.**
+Diabetes status is indicated by either neg (no diabetes) or pos (diabetes).
 ![Glucose Levels in Pima Indians With and Without Diabetes](https://github.com/sarutoor2002/Pima-Indians-Diabetes/blob/main/Chart%201)